vdbrink/vdbrink.github.io/zigbee/zigbee_chair_occupancy_sensor.md

 A water leak sensor or a contact sensor.
 Both work with a boolean (true of false) state.

-1a. <a href="https://s.click.aliexpress.com/e/_Ez89iiN" target="_blank">Aqara Water leak sensor</a> (No soldering required)\
+1a. <a href="https://s.click.aliexpress.com/e/_Ez89iiN" target="_blank">Aqara Zigbee water leak sensor</a> (No soldering required)\
-The Aqara leak sensor has two metal screw contacts on the back of the sensor where you can connect direct the two wires of the pressure sensor behind.
+The Aqara Zigbee leak sensor has two metal screw contacts on the back of the sensor where you can connect direct the two wires of the pressure sensor behind.

 <a href="https://s.click.aliexpress.com/e/_Ez89iiN" target="_blank">
 <img src="/buy/images_zigbee/aqara_leak_sensor.webp" alt="Aqara water leak sensor" width="200px">